-Ever wondered how the custom of giving Christmas gifts originated?
-No, it’s not invented by the department stores!
+Have you ever wondered how the custom of giving Christmas giftsoriginated?
+No, it wasn’t invented by the department stores!

-- Christmas give gifts at Christmastime or on the Ephiphany, commemorating the visit of the Magi or Wise Mean to Jesus.
+Christians give gifts at Christmastime or on the Epiphany, commemorating the visit of the Magi or Wise Men to Jesus.
 The “Magi” (a Greek word) refers to learned priests of an ancient Persian religion called Zoroastrianism.
-Today we’d called them astrologers.
-Back then astronomy and astrology were not differentiated.
+Today, we’d called them astrologers.
+Back then, astronomy and astrology were not differentiated.
 The Magi would have followed the patterns of the stars religiously.
 See our post on the Star of Bethlehem.

-- Many cultures believe in a “gift giver.”
-Many countries, especially ones in Europe, celebrate Santa Claus or Father Christmas on St. Nicholas’ Day on December 6 (NOT December 25).
-In the Netherlands, children leave clogs or shoes out on the 5th December (St. Nicholas Eve) to be filled with presents.
-In part of Germany, they believe that it is the Christkind, an angel who comes on Christmas eve with gifts.
+Many cultures believe in a “gift giver.”
+Many countries, especially some in Europe, celebrate Santa Claus or Father Christmas on St. Nicholas’ Day on December 6 (not December 25).
+In the Netherlands, children leave clogs or shoes out on the night of December 5 (St. Nicholas Eve) to be filled with presents by morning.
+In parts of Germany, they believe that it is the Christkind, an angel who comes on Christmas Eve with gifts.
 In parts of Italy, there is an old witch called Befana.
 In Spain, children await the Three Kings’ Day on January 6 (Epiphany).

 Who Made The First Christmas Card?

-Fretting over the vast number of Christmas cards which needed to be made, he asked an artist friend to create a design.
+Fretting over the many Christmas cards that needed to be made, he asked an artist friend to create a design.
 The card has the “To:” salutation at the top so that he could personalize it.

 Wood engravers of the time often produced prints with religious themes, but this was the first time anyone produced these prints in quantity and sold them (1,000 copies in London).
 The design was of a family party, beneath which were the words “A Merry Christmas and a Happy New Year to You.”

-The initial response was mixed but soon everyone recognized the time savings and also enjoyed creating or commissioning their own designs.
-Early Christmas cards were very artistic and collectors’ items.
+The initial response was mixed, but soon, everyone recognized the time savings and enjoyed creating or commissioning their designs.
+Early Christmas cards were very artistic and collector’s items.

 How to Keep Cats Away From the Christmas Tree

 This might seem an odd Christmas question, but it’s a common one!
-Folks have suggested a lot of things over the years, and you may have to try several until you find a method that fits your cat’s personality.
-The most direct route may be to keep your cat out of the room where the tree is.
+Folks have suggested many things over the years, and you may have to try several until you find a method that fits your cat’s personality.
+The most direct route may be to keep your cat out of the room with the tree.

-If that’s not possible, try lining the tree’s lower trunk with aluminum foil.
+Try lining the tree’s lower trunk with aluminum foil if that’s impossible.
 Some cats hate the sound and feel of it and won’t try to climb up with the foil there.